Pope declares sainthood of two Indians, four Italians

 Carmelite nun Sister Eufrasia was sanctified with Kuriakose Elias Chavara, who founded the sisterhood she belonged to.

-Eufrasia, canonized six years after India's first female saint, was born to an aristocratic family in 1877 and took a vow of chastity aged nine.
+Eufrasia, canonised six years after India's first female saint, was born to an aristocratic family in 1877 and took a vow of chastity aged nine.

 Chavara founded two Carmelite congregations in India in the 19th century, and decreed that every church should have its own school.